 Likewise, Disneyland Paris hosts a careful balance of the eerie and the cheery.
 Mickey’s Not-So-Scary Halloween Party takes place for four nights during October, the final being tonight, offering a similar experience to the same-named events in Orlando and Anaheim.
 Then Disney’s Halloween Party takes place after hours on Halloween night, introducing into the park more scary street characters, such as Jack Skellington and Sally from “The Nightmare Before Christmas.”

-But it is the Terrorific Night event that offers a decidedly different and far more frightening experience than all the rest.
-Taking place on two nights in 2011, “gruesome creatures and monstrous characters” invade the Walt Disney Studios Paris theme park.
+But it is the Terrific Night event that offers a decidedly different and far more frightening experience than all the rest.
+On two nights in 2011, “gruesome creatures and monstrous characters” invade the Walt Disney Studios Paris theme park.

-Even more intense than the scares in Hong Kong, Terrorific Night offers Disney guests a chance to scream their heads off in a night filled with gore, violence, and other extreme elements common to many haunts in the United States, but not at Disney’s parks.
-Disney promises the Terrorific Night “is set to make even the most fearless guests scream in terror.”
-Proving its popularity, both Terrorific Nights have sold out, showing there is a strong audience for this type of event, even amongst Disney fans.
+Even more intense than the scares in Hong Kong, Terrorific Night offers Disney Guests a chance to scream their heads off in a night filled with gore, violence, and other extreme elements common to many haunts in the United States, but not at Disney’s parks.
+Disney promises the Terrorific Night “is set to make even the most fearless Guests scream in terror.”
+Proving its popularity, both Terrorific Nights have sold out, showing a strong audience for this type of event, even amongst Disney fans.

-These overseas haunted house-type experiences are truly unlike anything guests can experience at Disney theme parks in the U.S., but are entirely expected as part of the worldwide Halloween celebrations.
+These overseas haunted house-type experiences are truly unlike anything Guests can experience at Disney theme parks in the U.S. but is entirely expected as part of the worldwide Halloween celebrations.
 So why hasn’t the scare made its way to Disney’s theme parks in Florida and California?

-Hong Kong Disneyland’s Anita Lai explains, “While different Disney Parks will have different guests mix, at the end of the day nothing is more important than coming up with the best experience based on what we understand from the guests.”
-But is Disney truly focusing on what guests want, or are they simply content with repeating the same entertainment year after year, simply because they continue sell tickets?
+Hong Kong Disneyland’s Anita Lai explains, “While different Disney Parks will have different Guests mix, at the end of the day, nothing is more important than coming up with the best experience based on what we understand from the Guests.”
+But is Disney truly focusing on what Guests want, or are they simply content with repeating the same entertainment year after year, simply because they continue selling tickets?

 Mickey’s Not-So-Scary Halloween Party has remained relatively unchanged over its 10+ years of being offered, showcasing fireworks, a parade, candy grabs, and costumed characters.
 And while the party continues to remain popular year after year, even spawning the similar hard-ticketed California version last year, not all Disney fans are necessarily thrilled with what is being offered.

 In a recent informal poll of our Inside the Magic readers on Facebook, 83% of respondents said they would like to see a scary Disney event come to the United States for Halloween, similar to what’s offered at Hong Kong Disneyland.
-With six major theme parks in the U.S., Disney certainly has room to spread Halloween beyond the borders of the Magic Kingdom and Disneyland Park.
+With six major theme parks in the U.S., Disney certainly has room to spread Halloween beyond the Magic Kingdom and Disneyland Park borders.
 Of the 83% who want to see a scary Disney event in the U.S., 70% believe it should take place outside these two fantasy-filled parks.
 And that may be for a good reason.

 After all, aside from the playful spooks of The Haunted Mansion, the thrills of the Tower of Terror, and perhaps Snow White’s Scary Adventures, there are currently no attractions at Walt Disney World or Disneyland that are designed exclusively to feature scary elements.
 But there used to be.